Marketing Rule of 7's

 This is the most important step when putting together a marketing plan.
-No matter what channel you decide to use, it has to be the appropriate message for the appropriate audience or the campaign will fail before it even gets started.
+No matter what channel you decide to use, it has to be the appropriate message for the appropriate audience, or the campaign will fail before it even gets started.

 As an example…would you put a golf club ad on the Hallmark channel during the middle of the day?
-Of course you wouldn’t!
+Of course, you wouldn’t!
 The demographics don’t work and would reject it outright without even thinking twice.
 You might as well set your money on fire if you were planning to do this.

 2. Get the Right Marketing Mix

 When putting together any marketing plan, it becomes hard to get the appropriate reach and frequency on only one channel.
 Look at Coca-Cola…you can see their commercials on TV, hear them on radio, see them through pay per click advertising, and even see them on social media.
-Do you think they’re sell as much product if they tried to exclusively use radio?
+Do you think they’re selling as much product if they tried to exclusively use radio?
 Probably not.

 That’s the reason it’s so important to get this right.
 You need to be in as many places as possible that your target marketing is congregating.

 Consistency is the key in branding.
 The message needs to be focused.
 If you have too many messages, it’s impossible to get the proper amount of frequency in order to make it stick.
 Therefore, in order to take advantage of the short time that you have to capture your market’s attention, take advantage of consistent messaging.